 My first year out of college I was lucky enough to spend a year as a Rolex Scholar through the Our World Underwater Scholarship Society.
 I traveled around the world learning about marine conservation priorities, and the many different approaches that dedicated experts are taking to improve the outlook of marine ecosystems.
 I spent time with conservation photographers, educators, and marine scientists.
 Of all of the systems or species I encountered, I was especially taken with manta rays after a month-long internship in the Maldives.
 These charismatic species are threatened globally by targeted fisheries and bycatch, and yet at the time we knew so little about their basic biology and ecology.
 Shortly after my first experience working with manta rays, I helped found The Manta Trust, and have since been working to improve our understanding of manta and mobula rays’ ecology and their conservation status.

-I live in La Jolla, California with my wife Madeline, who is a bad-ass graphic designer, science communicator, and all around great human being, and our incredible pup, Luna.
+I live in Solana Beach, California with my wife Madeline, who is a bad-ass graphic designer, science communicator, and all around great human being, and our incredible pup, Luna.
 I love the ocean and the outdoors, am an avid rock climber, and practice yoga when I have time or my back hurts.
 On this website you'll find more information about my research and conservation efforts, photography, and my full CV.
 Thanks for stopping by!